Bechtler Museum of Modern Art

 The Bechtler Museum of Modern Art in Charlotte, North Carolina, is a 36500 sqft museum space dedicated to the exhibition of mid-20th-century modern art.
-The modern art museum is part of the new Levine Center for the Arts in Uptown.
+The modern art museum is part of the new Levine Center for the Arts in Uptown Charlotte.
 The museum building was designed by architect Mario Botta.

 The museum is named after the family of Andreas Bechtler, a Charlotte resident and native of Switzerland who assembled and inherited a collection of more than 1,400 artworks created by major figures of 20th-century modernism.
 The Bechtler Museum of Modern Art opened to the public on January 2, 2010, with former mayor of Charlotte Anthony Foxx and Andreas Bechtler in attendance.

-Building

-The museum is only the second in the country designed by Swiss architect Mario Botta, who also designed the San Francisco Museum of Modern Art.
-A key design element of the four-story structure is the soaring glass atrium that extends through the museum's core and diffuses natural light throughout the building.
-The open atrium allows for visual interplay between spaces.
-Other notable features include a vaulted skylight system and an enveloping terra cotta exterior.
+Architecture

+Designed by Swiss architect Mario Botta, this museum has four floors and contains an outdoor courtyard, 47 foot weight-bearing column, and terracotta-tiled cubic exterior.

-The building's dominant feature is the fourth floor gallery which makes a bold and dramatic statement as it flies out from the core of the building, cantilevered and supported by the swelling column rising from the plaza below.
-Inside, Botta maintained a rigorous but elegant simplicity in the palette of materials which include steel, glass, terra cotta, black granite, polished concrete and wood.
+A notable feature is a glass atrium in the multi-story foyer that scales the museum's face, diffusing natural light throughout the building.
+It features the 23-foot mural Wall Drawing 995 by American artist Sol LeWitt, which was installed in October 2009 and is on long-term loan from his estate.
+The building's dominant feature is the cantilevered fourth floor gallery, half of which extends from the core of the building as an overhang, supported by a column rising from the plaza below.

+Inside, Botta employed a palette of materials which include steel, glass, terra cotta, black granite, polished concrete and wood.
 Botta also designed select pieces of furniture for the museum including the reception desk, café bar, gallery benches and hanging globe lights.

+The museum is the only other structure in the country designed by Swiss architect Mario Botta, who also designed the San Francisco Museum of Modern Art.